markjprice/tools-skills-net8/docs/errata/errata.md

 # Renaming "Components" to "Integrations" in Aspire 8.2 and later

 The Aspire team has renamed "Components" to "Integrations" in Aspire 8.2 and later.
 You can learn more at the following link: https://devblogs.microsoft.com/dotnet/announcing-dotnet-aspire-8-2/.

+# Page 143 - Creating code with objects to view

+> Thanks to [Giuseppe Guerra](https://github.com/giuseppe-guerra) for raising this [issue on March 24, 2025](https://github.com/markjprice/tools-skills-net8/issues/25).

+In Step 2, I wrote, "import `System.Convert`, `System.Convert`", but I should have written, "import `System.Console`, `System.Convert`"

 # Page 285 - Encrypting symmetrically with AES